-- Certain body parts must be covered for all students - Clothes must be worn in a way such that genitals, buttocks, navel, and nipples are covered with non-transparent material. - All items must meet these basic principles.
+· Certain body parts must be covered for all students

+• Clothes must be worn in a way such that genitals, buttocks, navel, and nipples are covered with non-transparent material.

+- All items must meet this basic principle.

-1. Students Must Wear:
+- 1. Students Must Wear:

+- Shirt

-- Shirt - Bottom: pants/sweatpants/shorts/skirt/dress/leggings - Shoes: activity/safety-specific shoes requirements are permitted
+- Bottom: pants/sweatpants/shorts/skirt/dress/leggings

+- · Shoes: activity/safety-specific shoes requirements are permitted